 The premise of the book is quite simple, with each alphabet letter

-representing a different aspect of the United States, such as:
+representing a different aspect of the United States, like:

 - different historic events (like V is for Valley Forge)

-- geographic locale (G is for Grand Canyon)
+- geographic locales (G is for Grand Canyon)

 Publisher recommends for: Preschool - 5th grade